sekl/sebastianklier.com/_posts/2017-06-03-node-vue-phaser-webpack.md

 `npm install --save phaser-ce`

 If you read the [documentation](https://github.com/photonstorm/phaser-ce) for Phaser, you will notice some comments about using it with Webpack, which will point you in the right direction.
+For example it tells us to install `expose-loader`, so let's do that now: `npm install --save-dev expose-loader`

 Let's try to import Phaser and its requirements in our app.
 For me, this would be in a Vue component called `Game.vue`: